default64bit/alienlead-task/README.md

 * First, clone this repo, then run the `npm i` to install dependencies

-* Create a postgress database in Supabase
+* Create a postgress database in Supabase, and run `prisma generate` command

 * Then create .env file using .env.example and fill in the required fields